I've personally stopped getting into arguments about nutrition online, because it is time consuming and frustrating.

-- Siri-Tarino PW, et al. Meta-analysis of prospective cohort studies evaluating the association of saturated fat with cardiovascular disease.
-The American Journal of Clinical Nutrition, 2010.
+- Siri-Tarino PW, et al. The American Journal of Clinical Nutrition, 2010.

-- Dreon DM, et al. Change in dietary saturated fat intake is correlated with change in mass of large low-density-lipoprotein particles in men.
-The American Journal of Clinical Nutrition, 1998.
+- Dreon DM, et al. The American Journal of Clinical Nutrition, 1998.

 Answer: This is simply not true.
 Since the year 2002, low-carb diets have been studied extensively and over 20 randomized controlled trials have been conducted.